Amtliche Vorführung

 §4c.
 Nominalized Adjectives

-Nominalized adjectives, when functioning as nouns, are to be modified in the same manner as attributive adjectives.
-They receive the invariant -e ending irrespective of their syntactic role, thereby preserving uniformity with regular adjective forms.
+Nominalized adjectives, when functioning as nouns, receive the invariant -e ending in the singular, irrespective of their syntactic role, thereby preserving uniformity with regular adjective forms.

 Examples: